erkam-dev/phone-mirroring/README.md

 ## How to use
 1. Install the required packages.
-2. Download the Phone Mirroring.app.zip file
+2. Download the Phone Mirroring.zip file from 'Releases'
 3. Extract the app file to Applications folder on your Mac.
 4. Connect your Android device via ADB.
 [Learn more about the ADB](https://developer.android.com/tools/adb)
 5. Run the app